-January 25, 2006, marked what would have been legendary ABBA manager Stig Anderson’s 75th birthday.
-This gave us reason to look back on the 25th Anniversary of ‘Hovas vittne’ – the song recorded by ABBA as a special tribute to Stig on his 50th birthday.
+January 25, is legendary ABBA manager Stig Anderson’s birthday.
+We look back on ‘Hovas vittne’ – the song recorded by ABBA as a special tribute to Stig on his 50th birthday in 1981.

 The ultimate birthday gift